 While many women don’t pay their gym attire much attention, people actually do take notice.
-I’ve had the privilege of sitting down with one of the most prominent gym owners in the city and and the topic of “what not to wear to the gym” quickly became the focus of our conversation.
+Many will rightfully say clothing isn’t important at the gym, as the way you train and the sort of supplements like growth hormone pills take precedence.
+But I’ve had the privilege of sitting down with one of the most prominent gym owners in the city and the topic of “what not to wear to the gym” quickly became the focus of our conversation.
+What to wear is not generally known by every attendee of the gym… for example, did you know that there are certain socks that can absorb the stress of exercise that can reduce the pain of exercise, and where to buy compression socks?
 Now, maybe it’s because I am a fashion blogger and I simply offered the perfect outlet, but I am guessing that this was not the case.
 My friend and gym owner brought up some common fashion faux pas that I’m certain we’ve all witnessed.

 This begs the question, why do women care about their appearance outside of the gym but not at the gym itself?
 As it turns out, there is proper gym etiquette which coincidentally includes a dress code.
 What sort of a fashionista would I be if I didn’t jump of the opportunity to discuss this topic?
 Just because you’re breaking a sweat doesn’t make you immune to some basic fashion rules.